What are Dental Crowns?

 Crowns are placed over teeth that have been weakened by large cavities or restorations.
 Also, some teeth that have had root canals need crowns.
 Finally, fractured and or discolored teeth can be restored with crowns.
 Crowns restore strength, chewing efficiency, esthetics, and even smile alignment.

 What is the Treatment Procedure for Dental Crowns?

 - It typically takes two separate appointments to place a dental crown.
 These visits are usually scheduled about one week apart.

-- The first appointment involves minimal shaping the tooth (removal of decay and old filling), making a tooth mold and placing a temporary crown.
+- The first appointment involves minimal shaping of the tooth (removal of decay and old filling), making a tooth mold, and placing a temporary crown.

 - At your second appointment, Smile DD Studio will cement the new custom-made crown to perfectly fit your smile and bite.

-- Investment of Time and Skill: Preparing a tooth for a crown is a time and skill intensive procedure.
-Dr. Aguebor has invested in the latest equipment, hours of education and has had years of experience creating hundreds of beautiful crowns for his patients.
+- Investment of Time and Skill: Preparing a tooth for a crown is a time and skill-intensive procedure.
+Dr. Aguebor has invested in the latest equipment, and hours of education and has had years of experience creating hundreds of beautiful crowns for his patients.

 - Longevity: Crowns are simply the strongest, longest-lasting tooth restorations we can place in the mouth.
 You will be “using” your crown 24 hours a day, 7 days a week.
 Your crown with proper maintenance should last decades.